BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks-condition-files.md

 ---
 title: Import and Export Conditions | PDMPublisher for SOLIDWORKS
-description: Save a condition tree to an EDM task definition file or load conditions into the selected profile or group. ms.date: 09/16/2026 ms.topic: how-to
+description: Export a condition tree from a PDMPublisher for SOLIDWORKS profile or import compatible conditions. ms.date: 09/16/2026 ms.topic: how-to
 ---